 Samsung equipped the SF354 monitor with an HDMI port and a DisplayPort, which should be enough for your basic peripherals.
 The SF354 has a flicker-free 60Hz refresh rate, as well as eye-saver mode and a wide 178-degree viewing angle to give you the best possible experience.

-The Acer SB230 doesn’t do much to distinguish itself when compared to the other options on this list.
-It’s specs and features are quite standard for an affordable monitor.
+The Acer SB230 doesn’t do much to distinguish itself, compared to the other options on this list.
+Its specs and features are quite standard for an affordable monitor.
 You get a 23-inch IPS LCD screen with a Full HD resolution and 75Hz refresh rate.
-It comes with an impressive 1ms response time though and supports AMD FreeSync, so it’s even a decent option for gamers.
+It comes with an impressive 1ms response time, though, and supports AMD FreeSync, so it’s even a decent option for gamers.

-It comes with one HDMI port, a VGA port, and an audio port as well.
+It comes with one HDMI port, a VGA port, and an audio port.
 The monitor can tilt, but it isn’t the most obvious mechanism.
-There’s no built-in option to mount it on a wall though.
-Ultimately, what makes the Acer SB230 an excellent option is its price point.
+There’s no built-in option to mount it on a wall, though.
+Ultimately, its price point makes the Acer SB230 an excellent choice.